bhauman/react-native-figwheel-bridge/README.md

 first place and be able to support React Native directly from figwheel-main or even the ClojureScript compiler.

-Because of this flux, this library is going to primarily be compatible with `figwheel-main` for now as I'm not going to be make incremental improvements to both `figwheel-main` and `lein figwheel` during this period of discovery.
+Because of this, this library is going to primarily be compatible with `figwheel-main` for now as I'm not going to be make incremental improvements to both `figwheel-main` and `lein figwheel` during this period of discovery.